Water Taxi service suspended for a week starting Monday

-Starting Monday, the West Seattle Water Taxi service will be suspended for a week due to construction at the Colman Dock.
+The King County Water Taxi service will be suspended for a week, starting Monday, due to construction at the Colman Dock.

 When service resumes, both Water Taxi routes will use this temporary location through fall 2018 while crews build a new terminal at the old location.
 Once finished, the new terminal will feature a fully enclosed passenger waiting area and will be connected to the Washington State Ferries terminal building by a pedestrian bridge.